The Story of Mina Cai By April M. Whitt

 Her classmates told her, “Your eyes are too small, and your face is too round.”

 Independence came at an early age for Mina.
 When she started first grade, her mother brought her to school.
-But after the first day, she was expected to find her own way home.
-For many years after she was haunted by the memory of a stormy day when she huddled near the other children, hoping to be picked up by her parents.
-But as the red tail lights flashed and each car pulled away, Mina was left alone.
+But after the first day, she was expected her to find her own way home.
+For many years she was haunted by the memory of a stormy day when she huddled near the other children, hoping to be picked up.
+But as the red taillights flashed and each car pulled away, Mina was left alone.
 She walked home by herself in the rain.

 One day, due to hurt and frustration, Mina ran away from home.
 Sadly, her parents did not look for her.
-When she reluctantly returned home, she found a note on the front door written to her: "Ugly Duckling," the note said, "You don't belong here."
-Nevertheless, she stayed and carried on because it was all she could do.
+When she reluctantly returned home, she found a note written to her on the front door.
+“Ugly Duckling,” the note said, “You don’t belong here.”
+But she stayed and carried on because it was all she could do.
 But oh, how she wished she could sprout silver wings and fly to a place where others would welcome her.

 When Mina was ten, her mother gave birth to a baby brother.
-This complicated things in their household, and the cruel favoritism of boys over girls increased.
-Mina often felt unwanted and neglected.
+This complicated things in their household and family book system.
+The cruel favoritism of boys over girls increased, and her mother also suffered mistreatment.

-After some time, Mina's father went to jail due to a business charge.
-But in spite of her father's incarceration, the family remained financially stable.
+After some time, Mina’s father went to jail.
+But in spite of her father’s incarceration, Mina’s family remained financially stable.
 She was able to attend a top high school, but the other students teased that she was only there because her parents were wealthy.
-They also mocked her physical appearance and told her whe was fat and lacked beauty.
-She also struggeld with grades.
-In China, teachers rank the students' grades and publish the results to the whole class.
+She was told she was fat and lacked beauty.
+She also struggled with grades.
+In China, teachers rank the students’ grades and publish the results to the whole class.
 She was always on the bottom list and assigned to sit in the back of the room.
 A high school physics teacher once told her she would never go to college.
-But what that teacher and Mina didn't know, was that God had bigger plans!
+But what the teacher and Mina didn’t know, was that God had bigger plans.

-The first glimpse of a holy God happened when Mina was in middle school.
+The first glimpse of a Holy God happened when Mina was in middle school.
 A Christian classmate invited her to attend a local Christian program.
 Prior to this, she had only participated in traditional settings involving the worship of ancestors and various gods.
 But after the exposure to Christianity, Mina had nightmares of being threatened by a Chinese goddess.
-Thereafter, she sometimes felt fearful when she passed a church building.
-But in spite of these strange beginnings, God's hand was on her life, and things began to change.
+She also sometimes felt fearful when she passed church buildings.
+But in spite of these strange beginnings, God’s hand was on her life, and things began to change.

 After high school, Mina wanted to attend a good university.
-She lacked the grades and affluence to be accepted to her dream university; however, God arranged an amazing change in the university's admission policies.
-For just that one year, the school switched to an interview only policy for its admissions.
-Mina had a natural ability to lean languages and this one skill made her ratings high.
+She lacked the grades and affluence to be accepted, but God arranged an amazing change in the university’s policies.
+For just that one year, the school switched to an interview policy for its admissions.
+Mina had a natural ability to learn languages and this one skill made her ratings high.
 She was accepted by the college and she enrolled in Language and Literature.
 She graduated four years later with a BA in Business Japanese.

-Then, at her darkest point, God began to reveal Himself to her.
-One Christmas Eve, Mina attended a Christian church service in China.
-She received Christ as her Savior and became a part of a Bible believing congregation.
-She also began reading and understanding the Bible in ways she never had before.
-God began a healing and restoration process in her.
-With help from The Lord, she was able to pay off her large financial debt.
+With help from The Lord, Mina was able to pay off her large financial debt.
 It took three years of hard work, but God was faithful and Mina persevered.
-She restricted her expenses, (even learning how to live off of $1.00 per day some days) and she expanded her income resources by working full-time and then doing several part-time jobs.
+She restricted her expenses (even learning how to live off of $1.00 per day some days) and she expanded her income resources by working full-time for a while and then doing several part time jobs.
 She also received love offerings from local churches.

 In late December of 2019 Mina arrived in Lakeland, Florida with $300 dollars, two suitcases, and a vision from God.
 She didn’t know anyone, and had no place to go, but she believed God had sent her.
 She booked a room for one week through Airbnb and prayerfully told God, “If you want me to stay, please make a way.
 Otherwise, I’ll have to return to China.”